Xeno69/Domination/README.md

 # Reset saved mission namespace

-Delete the namespace file in `Documents/Arma 3` folder or `Documents/Arma 3 - Other Profiles` folder.
+Reset the mission progress by either a) complete all the maintargets/sidemissions and when the "outro" runs the current save will be deleted or b) delete the namespace file in `Documents/Arma 3` folder or `Documents/Arma 3 - Other Profiles` folder.